 5. 5.
 Monitor and Maintain

 Zero Trust is not a "set it and forget it" solution.
 Continuously monitor the environment, analyze logs, and refine policies based on observed activity and emerging threats.
-Regularly review and update your protect surface definition and transaction flow mappings as your IT environment and business needs evolve.
-For financial entities, leveraging AI for ongoing monitoring, like the AI-powered analytics provided by Pomegra, can offer enhanced threat detection.
+Organizations leveraging AI-powered monitoring platforms can enhance threat detection with advanced analytics and real-time risk assessment.

 Key Considerations for Success